Haute-Nendaz

-The resort/commune of Haute-Nendaz is located in the Swiss canton of Valais.
-It is located in the municipality of Nendaz, along with Basse-Nendaz and Siviez.

-Haute-Nendaz is situated on plateau at an altitude between 1300m and 1500m.
-In winter it forms part of the 4 Vallées ski resort and is one of the most extensive ski areas in Europe, with a ski area of over 400km.
+Haute-Nendaz is a village in the municipality of Nendaz, Canton Valais, Switzerland.
+It is situated on plateau at an altitude between 1300m and 1500m.
+In winter, it forms part of the 4 Vallées ski resort and is one of the most extensive ski areas in Europe, with a ski area of over 400 km.

-It is located close to Sion, the capital of the Valais, and is approximately 2 hours from Geneva.
+It is located close to Sion, the capital of Valais.

 History

 Earliest documents date Nendaz back to 985.
 Until the 19th century, the Nendaz community was largely based on agriculture.
 When traces of gold were found, the region went through a brief gold rush.
 The main source of mineral wealth remains carbon extracted from Aproz.

 When Switzerland's tourism industry blossomed again after World War II, Nendaz started their first cablecart lift and the start of Télénendaz.
 Nendaz went into rapid expansion afterwards.
 Large chalets were rapidly being built on previously forested areas, and more ski resorts were added, namely in Siviez (then named Super-Nendaz).

 By the 1970s, the resort was already struggling to cope with large queues at the ticket offices, and the mountain cablecars were barely able to manage the crowds during the winter holidays.
 Nowadays, renovations have been made with the most recent addition a new cable car linking Siviez and Plan du Fou (2430m, ski area) together.

-It is, along with Verbier, Veysonnaz, Thyon and La Tzoumaz, part of 4 Vallées, Switzerland's largest ski area, which together form over 400km of ski slopes.
-In the summer there are various mountain bike (VTT) trails, which are popular amongst tourists.
+It is, along with Verbier, Veysonnaz, Thyon and La Tzoumaz, part of 4 Vallées, Switzerland's largest ski area, which together form over 400 km of ski slopes.
+In the summer there are various mountain bike (VTT) trails.